rpearce/robertwpearce.com/posts/2014-10-15-working-remotely.md

 ---
 author: "Robert Pearce"
 authorTwitter: "@RobertWPearce"
-title:       On Working Remotely
-date:        2014-10-15
-image:       /images/lavish-habit.jpg
-description: You can work remotely, too!
-Here's how.
+description: "You can work remotely, too!
+Here's how."
+image: "/images/lavish-habit.jpg"
-keywords:    remote working, remote work, digital nomad, traveling while working, travel, telecommuting
+keywords: "remote working, remote work, digital nomad, traveling while working, travel, telecommuting"
+title: "On Working Remotely"
 ---

 Do you have a remote/virtual/telecommute job?
 I do.
 And it rocks.